-As Londoners, we love east London (or the East End, as it’s often called) for the contrasts it offers.
-More than anywhere else in the capital it’s an energetic mix of the old and the new: from medieval history to hipster hangouts, from peaceful walks along Regent’s Canal and leafy Victoria Park to Victorian East End pubs, from to late-night music gigs to the coolest art exhibitions, we love east London’s energy and its constant ability to surprise us.
+As Londoners, we love East London (or the East End, as it’s often called) for the contrasts it offers.
+It’s an energetic mix of the old and the new: from medieval history to hipster hangouts, from peaceful walks along Regent’s Canal and leafy Victoria Park to Victorian East End pubs, from to late-night music gigs to the coolest art exhibitions, we love East London’s energy and its constant ability to surprise us.
 There’s nowhere else in London like it!

 Mile End was refreshing!
 Very near from the hustle and bustle of the bank district and the main city, yet had it's own peaceful canals and green spaces.— Makarandh Sai Prasada from India, International Migration Law